Sid Caesar became a television legend before television had fully decided what it wanted to be.

 The influence ran wider than the résumé

-Caesar's later film appearances and television guest work helped keep him in public view, but the real legacy lies in the blueprint.
+Caesar's later film appearances and television guest work helped keep him in public view, but the lasting legacy lies in the blueprint.
 Once television comedy had Caesar, it was easier to imagine later sketch institutions.
 You can feel the line running forward through varieties of ensemble satire, character comedy, and writer-driven television even when the tone changes completely.

 That is why the Hall of Fame language matters.
 Calling him one of the medium's most influential figures is not nostalgic inflation.
 It is description.